All articles

 That organizational alignment bleeds directly into the technical architecture.
 Product teams are often incentivized by speed, while compliance teams focus on risk reduction, which can sometimes create friction as new initiatives are introduced.
 Embedding models into mature IT processes natively aligns those competing incentives without reinventing the entire governance stack.

 She also draws a line between risks created by new models and risks inherent in the business use case itself.
 In those situations, governance is about recognizing that the underlying case is not workable.
+Identifying non-workable use cases is just as much a part of governance as finding the workable ones.

 Related Stories